GitHub-Creeper/coc-researches/code_of_conducts/official_coc/community_coc-v1.5.md

 ### *Best practices to maintain a positive community*

 Participating in open-source communities is a highly collaborative experience.
 But I hope people will treat others will professionalism and being respectful of different perspectives.
-So we really encourages to follow these guidelines to make people feel valued.
+So we really encourage you to follow these guidelines to make people feel valued.

 * **Be welcoming:** Keep your friendliness and make new users join this community feel welcome.
 So the community feels safe and welcome to contribute.
 * **Open your mind:** Open your feelings, and mindfully listen to others’ opinions no matter how much experience they have.
 They need a place under the sunlight just like yours.
 Don’t be selfish and think only about you.
 Decide what is best for the community rather than just your own, ensures everyone benefits across the community spaces.